 How is diverticular disease diagnosed?

 Your healthcare provider will look at your past health and do a physical exam.
-He or she may also use some of the following tests:
+They may also use some of the following tests:

 X-rays.
 A small amount of radiation is used to make images of body tissues onto film.

 Digital rectal exam.
 This test checks if you have problems in the anus or rectal area.
 Your healthcare provider will gently put a gloved, lubricated finger into your rectum.
-Using his or her finger, your healthcare provider will check the muscle that closes off the anus.
+Using their finger, your healthcare provider will check the muscle that closes off the anus.

 CT scan.
 This test shows detailed images of any part of the body, such as the bones, muscles, fat, and organs.
 This is used to check for complications of diverticular disease like diverticulitis.

 Barium enema.
 This is also called a lower GI (gastrointestinal) series.
 This is an X-ray exam of your rectum, the large intestine, and the lower part of your small intestine.
 You will be given a metallic fluid called barium.
 Barium coats the organs so that they can be seen on an X-ray.
 The barium is put into a tube and inserted into your rectum as an enema.
 An X-ray of your belly will show if you have any narrowed areas (strictures), blockages, or other problems.

 Virtual colonoscopy.
 This is a CT scan that checks your colon using air and contrast.

 Flexible sigmoidoscopy.
 This test checks the inside of part of your large intestine.
 It helps to tell what is causing constipation.
 A short, flexible, lighted tube with a tiny camera on the end (sigmoidoscope) is put into your intestine through the rectum.
 This tube blows air into your intestine to make it swell.
 This makes it easier to see inside.
 A tissue sample (biopsy) can be taken if needed.